 covering when at work in most settings.

-of the key times when people spread respiratory droplets.
+of the key times when people spread respiratory droplets and aerosols.
 People speaking or presenting can remove their face

-covering if they are alone in a room speaking to others via telephone or videoconference, or if needed for
+covering if they are alone in a room (speaking to others via telephone or videoconference), if they are not close in proximity to any of their coworkers, or if needed for

 disability accommodation to allow others to understand the presentation.
 Otherwise, face coverings should stay on

 even though it may feel inconvenient to speak through one.

 Please see the State’s face covering requirements for more information.